mkm85/mallocfail/README.md

 that can occur in a run.
 Setting to 1 will ensure that only a single failure will happen per run.

+`MALLOCFAIL_IGNORE` - this is a semicolon seperated list of strings in stacktraces which should be ignored.
+If a stacktrace includes an item from this list malloc will not fail for that stacktrace.

 Performance Impact
 ------------------